 God, I love the look.

 Just imagine someone walking in on me right now.
 My phone’s in the corner, screen on full brightness so I can still find it if I look down, as it’s sending a signal straight to the buds in my ears.
 These cheap little things blare music louder than a damn Rob Zombie concert straight into my brain (Hellbilly Deluxe level at least) and they won’t fall out no more cause I taped ‘em in there this time.
 In the meanwhile, my TV’s on too.
-The room would be pitch-black, but then my VISTA wouldn’t be able to see where I was, and I couldn’t play.
-But the white bulbs over my head would look like a doctor’s office, so’s why I got the TV looped on the seizure-lookin’ scene like sixty minutes into End of Eva.
-It’s like havin’ strobes or those strips of LED lights on your walls, ‘cept it don’t make me look like a fuckin’ twitch streamer.
+The room would be pitch-black, but then my VISTA wouldn’t be able to see where I was in regards to it, and I couldn’t play.
+But the white bulbs over my head would look like a doctor’s office, so’s why I got the TV looped on the seizure-lookin’ scene sixty minutes into End of Eva.
+In practice, it’s about the same as havin’ strobes or those strips of LED lights on your walls, ‘cept this don’t make me look like a fuckin’ twitch streamer.

 Inside the VR headset, I’m looking at the temple again.
 This is where we always play.
 Where we always go.
 Not ‘cause it’s the best map in the game or anything, but ‘cause it’s my project.
 And if it works, I gotta be here to see it.

 “Molly!”
 The girl in front of me says, his voice artificially echoing across the virtual surface as his mic picks it up and sprays it to me.
 I can hardly hear him with the Trial of the Golden Witch that’s pumping through my eardrums right now, but I’m used to this sort of thing.
 “Any signs of uh, progress…?”